 Are there any instances where you are able to gain authorisation to teach within the prisons?

-I’ve been to a few prisons and I’ve done a couple of lectures and seminars but what we decided as an organisation was that there’s no doubt that having an in person teacher is the best thing.
+I’ve been to a few prisons and I’ve done a couple of lectures and seminars but what we decided as an organisation was that there’s no doubt that having an in-person teacher is the best thing.
 The next best thing is to have somebody that you can actually talk to by phone, the next best thing is to have somebody you can correspond with via email or written correspondence and then the next best thing is to have somebody who is giving you a book, grading your essays and answering your questions.
-So we know it's not the optimum form of teaching but what we realised is with our very limited funding, we work on a very limited budget.
+So we know it's not the optimum form of teaching but we work on a very limited budget.
 If we want to use that budget to support teachers and to actually go into prisons it takes a long time to get security clearance for each facility and sometimes you have to do it for each visit.
 The second thing is that a lot of the prisons are located in remote areas so if I was to try and go to prisons it would be very difficult and very limited.
-Once I get to the prison say you have a prison population of 100 Muslims, well there may be 100 Muslims in the prisons but maybe only 75 of them are actually coming to the Jumu'ah services or are coming to the Chaplain and from those 75 maybe its only about twenty that are actually regularly praying five times a day, and from that twenty maybe it's only about five who are serious students.
+Once I get to the prison, say you have a prison population of 100 Muslims, well there may be 100 Muslims in the prisons but maybe only 75 of them are actually coming to the Jumu'ah services or are coming to the Chaplain and from those 75 maybe its only about twenty that are actually regularly praying five times a day, and from that twenty maybe it's only about five who are serious students.

 So what we decided was rather than spend our limited resources going in person to a prison and only ending up benefiting those five or so people, if we use the distant platform then we can get those five students (for example's sake) out every state all over the US.
 So we are connected to all those students who they themselves are the ones leading prayers, they are the ones leading halaqa's and giving advice, they are the ones essentially acting as the Imams or Chaplains in the absence of a Muslim Imam.
 So, for us providing those men and women with resources they can then turn around and teach the remainder of the congregation.
 But our vision in the future, where I would like our organisation to be in twenty years is that we would have an Imam supported by Tayba that is going into those prisons.